RahalSri/JSP/0.Beer/readme.txt

 5. Idempotent Concept (Get = Idempotent, Post = non-Idempotent) [Idempotent means not change anything on server]
 6. Redirection VS Dispatch
-   Redirection = Asking client to call other url. url change Dispatch    = client(brower) do not anything. all work done by server.url doesnt change
+   Redirection = Asking client to call other url. url change Dispatch    = client(brower) do not anything. all work done by server. url doesnt change